namboy94/blackjack/README.md

     gem install blackjack

-Then start the program using the command 'blackjack'
+Then start the program using the command `blackjack`

 ## Further Information